katydu/CodeTraining-Intern/README.md

 # CodeTraining

 When I was an intern at the Company, I learned about building a Library Management System.
-It's a whole complete process to learn all the knowledge you need about building a Library system.
+It's a whole complete process to learn all the knowledge you need about building a Library Management System.

 The most impressive section is I clearly know how to connect front-end and back-end.

-## About Library system
+## About Library Management System

 It has basic functions like **CRUD**, the user can insert/delete/upload/search the books.
 Also, this system provides the **lending record** on all the books.
 Users can easily know who had borrowed this book before.
 The last one is the **book detail**.
 In detail, users can quickly get the information about this book.
 All functions have basic **validations**.
 For example: wrong content, wrong date format, etc.